Ivan Pecha

-Ivan Pecha (born 23 January 1986) is a Slovak football player who plays as a defender for ASK Kematen.
+Ivan Pecha (born 23 January 1986) is a Slovak former footballer who played as a defender.

 Career

 Previously he played for Neman Grodno and BATE Borisov in Belarus, Khazar Lankaran in Azerbaijan, Ceahlăul Piatra Neamț in Romania and Senec and Slovan Bratislava in Slovakia.

 In February 2008, Pecha joined Ceahlăul Piatra Neamţ before moving to BATE Borisov on loan in August 2008.